Boosol/Triber-Android-SDK/README.md

+# What is in the repositories

+dist : containing the lastest SDK

+example : containing an example app integrating the Triber SDK

+# How to install

-- Download .aar into app/libs directory (create it if necessary)
+Put triber-sdk-release.aar into app/libs directory (create it if necessary)

-- Add library dependencies to build.gradle:
+Add library dependencies to build.gradle:

 ```groovy
 repositories {